gabek/GitYourFeedback/README.md

 2. In your project's `Info.plist` add a key of `NSPhotoLibraryUsageDescription` with a string explaining that your use of the photo library is for submitting screenshots.
 This is user-facing so use your own judgement.

-3. Create a struct that adheres to the FeedbackOptions protocol.
-It should be as simple as:
+3. Create a `FeedbackReportingOptions` object and fill in the properties.
+As simple as:
 ```
-struct MyFeedbackReportingOptions: FeedbackOptions {
-    // The GitHub personal access token for the below user
-    var token: String = "abc123"
-    /// The user that generated the above Personal Access Token and has access to the repository.
-    var user: String = "repoman"
-    /// The Github repository in username/repo format where the issue will be saved.
-    var repo: String = "repoman/myRepository"
-}
+let feedbackOptions = FeedbackReportingOptions(token: "abc123", user: "repoman", repo: "repoman/myRepository")
 ```
+Alternatively you can create your own struct that adheres to the `FeedbackOptions` protocol and use that instead.
+So you don't have to keep all the intialization values inline.

 4. In your AppDelegate, or some other long-lived controller:

 ```
-let feedbackReporter = FeedbackReporter(options: MyFeedbackReportingOptions())
+let feedbackReporter = FeedbackReporter(options: feedbackOptions)
 ```

-You also need to implement `FeedbackReporterDatasource` in order to tell the FeedbackReporter where to upload screenshots.
+You'll also need to implement `FeedbackReporterDatasource` in order to tell the FeedbackReporter where to upload screenshots.
 The simplest implementation would be something like:

 ```
 func uploadUrl(_ completionHandler: (String) -> Void) {